jupyter/roadmap/migration-to-python-3-only.md

 # Misc

-We propose to move forward with signing the "no more legacy python pledge"
+We propose to move forward with signing something similar to "no more legacy python pledge"

 https://gist.github.com/brettcannon/2f6926dc6a7874478ccd

+Which text should be refined and get feedback from both Python 2 and 3 supporters.

 Scikit-bio rfc to drop Python 2 support: